CaptainHarlockSSX/RO54-N_Lateration/docs/RO54 - N-Lateration.md

 Wifi repeaters are installed all across the facilities to efficiently propagate the network for all the users, as we're in 2023 and all need a stable access to the internet.

-We know position of wifi repeaters and want to process the position of the robot.
+We know the position of wifi repeaters and want to process the position of the robot.
 Hence we will use wifi repeaters as receivers, use the known distance between the robot (emitter, querying all nearby wifi repeaters) and the receivers by processing the time-response of the signal, then compute the equations of position and find the robot position.

-## Theoretical resolution of a N-Lateration problem
+## Solving of a N-Lateration problem

 > **Theorem :** Solving the N-Lateration problem in a N-dimensional space requires N+1 geometrical distances.